 How to make it

-- Sprinkle with half the feta and Cheddar, as well as half the reserved coriander leaves.
-Cover with the remaining tortillas and the sauce, making sure all the chips are covered.
-Sprinkle with the remaining cheese.
+- Sprinkle with half the feta and the cheddar cheese, as well as half the reserved coriander leaves.
+Cover with the remaining chips and the sauce, making sure all the chips are covered.

+- Sprinkle with the remaining cheese, add the sliced red onion and a drizzle of olive oil.
 Place under the grill for about 5–6 minutes, or until the cheese is golden and crisp.

-Meanwhile, fry the eggs in a little oil (or poach them for a healthier alternative, keeping the yolks nice and runny as this will really add something to the dish.
+- Meanwhile, fry the eggs in a little oil (or poach them for a healthier alternative) keeping the yolks nice and runny as this will really add something to the dish.